BLUEBERRY CAKE

 4. Then add eggs, beating until very light and fluffy.

 5. With mixer at low speed, blend in cream, then sifted flour mixture, beating only until combined.
 With a spoon, carefully fold in floured blueberries.
-(I always use sour cream instead of light cream)
+(I use sour cream instead of light cream)

 7. Bake for 35 minutes, or until cake tester inserted in centre comes out clean.